E-Waste Recycling FAQs

 According to the Environmental Protection Agency’s (EPA) 2009 statistics, 3.19 million tons of e-waste were generated, and this number continues to grow.1

 At Securis, every part of the electronic asset is recycled in our e-waste recycling programs.
 Each item is strategically and securely dismantled.
-All toxic elements are responsibly disposed of, and all remaining metals, plastics, glass and circuitry are processed domestically.
-It’s a commitment we make to keep everyone and every land health during computer disposal and recycling.
+All toxic elements are responsibly disposed of, and all remaining metals, plastics, glass, and circuitry are processed domestically.
+It’s a commitment we make to keep everyone and every land healthy during computer disposal and recycling.

 What Items are Considered Electronics for E-Waste Recycling?

 We define and perform electronics recycling for materials listed under the Resource Conservation and Recovery Act (RCRA) issued by the Environmental Protection Agency (EPA) These include:

 - wireless devices

 Kitchen appliances and other household electronics can also be recycled.
 Securis will accept practically anything with a plug as part of our e-waste recycling program.

 Why Prevent Electronics from Entering a Landfill?

 Some electronic device components contain constituents that, if improperly handled, could be harmful to the environment and its inhabitants.
 E-waste that is not recycled ends up in the environment.
 Water is poisoned, the air turns toxic, the soil becomes dead, and wildlife and plant life suffer, which is part of why e-waste recycling is so important.